-Similar to results reported in previous years (e.g. Ford and Thorley 2012, Golder and Poisson 2013), density was greatest at Site 231.0-L, which is along the left bank between the Revelstoke Golf Course and the Rock Groyne.
+Similar to results reported in previous years (e.g., Golder and Poisson 2013), density was greatest at Site 231.0-L, which is along the left bank between the Revelstoke Golf Course and the Rock Groyne.
 This site contains rip-rap substrate, steep banks, and high water velocities.
 Higher catch-rates of Burbot were recorded in similar habitats downstream of HLK as part of BC Hydro's LCR Fish Population Indexing Program (CLBMON-45; Ford and Thorley 2011b).
-The results suggested no differences in Burbot distribution by flow regime or season.
+The results suggested a further upstream distribution of Burbot after the flow regime than before, especially in 2014 and 2015.